PROJECT GRANTS

 • Exhibit or archival supplies.

-• Reasonable salary, honorariums and/or travel reimbursements directly related to the project for staff, consultants, or others hired to carry out project activities that are not otherwise possible, excluding prohibited expenditures such as food or per diems.
+• Reasonable salary, stipends, honorariums and/or travel reimbursements directly related to the project for staff, consultants, or others hired to carry out project activities that would not otherwise possible, excluding prohibited expenditures such as food or per diems.

 • Individual scholarships, fellowships, or personal research costs, including courses for academic credit, etc.

-• Projects, events, or supplies that are to be used in lobbying or as a fundraiser or primarily for fundraising.
+• Projects, events, or supplies that are for-profit, to be used as a fundraiser, or primarily for raising funds.

-• Any project — including components or expenses — started prior to receiving notice of the grant award from FFNHA.
+• Any projects, components, or expenses started prior to the grant award.
 This may forfeit any awards.

 • Projects that discriminate based on race, color, national origin, gender, age, religion, or physical abilities.